MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-Before you can use Process Advisor to visualize and analyze your processes, you have to:
+Before you can use process advisor to visualize and analyze your processes, you have to:

-- Create your process in Process Advisor.
+- Create your process in process advisor.
-- Record the activities that make up the process in the Process Advisor recorder.
+- Record the activities that make up the process in the process advisor recorder.
 - Prepare the recording for analysis.

 ## Create a process